nkatl/taitotalo_projekti/README.md

 ## Installation

 You will need [Python](https://www.python.org/downloads/) and the Pygame library to run the game.
++ if you do not have Git installed, you can download it from here --> [Git](https://git-scm.com/downloads)

 ## Installation steps: